ivanpuebla10/proyectoback1/readme.md

 Back-end project is a simple database for a car's eccommerce created with sequelize.

 ## TECHNOLOGIES 🛠️
-This database was created using Javascript, Node.js, Express, mySQL, sequelize, Multer, Bcrypt and Middleware.
+This database was created using Javascript, Node.js, Express, mySQL, sequelize, Multer, Bcrypt, Nodemailer and Middleware.
 The code was written in Visual Studio Code.

 ### REQUIREMENTS 📋
 Visual studio code.
 Node.js installed.
 MySQL server and Workbench installed.
 Postman installed.